Designing Our Curriculum

 In 2019, we began the design of a bespoke curriculum offer; interleaving knowledge through progressive, carefully planned experiences and using reading as the pathway to learning in all contexts.

 Our curriculum is planned with real-life experience at its heart.
 National curriculum outcomes are mapped out in this context, incorporating the knowledge to be gained in every year group.
-Our unique element to the curriculum is our ONE approach.
 We know our children need to develop oracy, engage with enriching experiences and need to be nurtured.